audibleblink/gorsh/README.md

 ## Catching the shell

-The `make listen` command kicks off a tmux session and creates new windows on every new connection.
+The `make listen` target kicks off a tmux session and creates new windows with each new connection.
 Feed it a port number as LPORT.

 ```sh